azimutlabs/rollup/README.md

 **We highly suggest that you read specific readmes of packages that you want to use.**
 Here we have some general usage descriptions.

-Consider we are writing a **TypeScript** + **React** ui library.
-We want to have `commonjs` support to work properly inside of `node` environment and `es6` import/export to support tree-shaking.
+Consider that we are writing a **TypeScript** + **React** ui library.
+We want to have `commonjs` support to work properly inside of a `node` environment and `es6` import/export to support tree-shaking.
-All those requirements are accomplished by these rollup config:
+All those requirements are accomplished by this rollup config:
 ```typescript
 // rollup.config.js
 import compose, { combine } from '@azimutlabs/rollup-config';